Thank you for reading this page. I hope that is an indication that you are interested in the role of the governor’s of Burlington School.

 - Ensuring clarity of vision, ethos and strategic direction

-Governors and trustees set the aims and objectives for the school or group of schools.
+Governors set the aims and objectives for the school.
 They set the policies and targets for achieving those aims and objectives.
 They monitor and evaluate the progress the school is making and act as a source of challenge and support to the headteacher (a critical friend).

 The headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing board.